pedromsferreira/FPGA-MixedPrecision-CNN/README.md

 ## PyTorch & Brevitas

-All the sources used to train and export the ResNet model used for testing the HW/SW in FPGA are in branch **brevitas-resnet**.
+All the sources used to train and export the ResNet model used for testing the HW/SW system in FPGA are in branch **brevitas-resnet**.

 ## HLS